Withdrawals, Non-attendance and Fee Refund Policy

-Illness or injury
+Illness and injury

 Exceptional personal circumstances

-Non-attendance due to circumstances beyond the candidate’s control
+Circumstances beyond the candidate’s control